kazuhiro4949/ContentAlertController/README.md

 Apple recommends that your app provides messages and available actions with this class.
 It is reasonable, but it has a lot of constrains in terms of design.

 That's why I made ContentAlertController.
-It is more flexible and developers is free to custumize the design.
+This library is more flexible than UIAlertController.
+Developers are free to custumize the design.

 ## Feature
 - [x] Enable to put any custom views on AlertView and ActionSheet as you like it